 - An episode of The X-Files had a scientist exposed to dark matter in the lab; afterwards, his shadow causes anyone who touches it to melt into a puddle.

 - In the Dark Matter campaign setting, the Earth passes through a high concentration of dark matter.
 The total amount of magical and psionic energy increases and gates to other dimensions open up, allowing weird monsters to come through.

 - In Crying Suns, the Dark Matter Cannon covers a targeted area with spheres resembling small black holes.
-These dark matter spheres act like a wall, forming a temporary obstacle which squadrons cannot pass through.
+These dark matter spheres act like a wall, forming a temporary obstacle that squadrons cannot pass through.

 - The Destiny games hint at the mysterious, civilization-killing Darkness being linked to dark matter, as it and entities associated with it tend to emit phaetons, axions, and sterile neutrinos (all theoretical particles potentially linked to dark matter) when their Reality Warping properties come into play.
 Intriguingly, Destiny 2 revealed that dark matter is the "flesh" of the equally enigmatic Nine: nine galaxy-spanning loops of (physically accurate: undetectable and only interacting with gravity) dark matter centered on nine bodies of the Solar System, with their consciousness "seeded" by the minuscule gravitational fluctuations of living things moving around on them propagating across each loop.
 The connection between them, if any, is currently unclear.

 - In the Final Fantasy games, dark matter usually takes the form of a rare item that's used in high-end item combinations.

 - Golden Sun: Dark Matter is a forgeable item, dropped by firebirds.
 The gear crafted from it is among the best there is, but it's all cursed (can't be unequipped without a priest, and occasionally stuns the wielder without a specific one-of-a-kind item).